SyedJunaidAli1/Todothat/README.md

 TODO

-- [] Make sidebar with all the features
+- [x] Make sidebar with all the features
 - [x] make theme toggle button
-- [] make Profile in footer of the sidebar
+- [x] make Profile in footer of the sidebar
+- [] Authentication using better auth
+- [] set up DB using prisma
+- [] set up drizzle orm for prsma
+- [] fix the childern alignment of My project